Find the Best Tankless Water Heater Installation Contractors Near You

 Activation Flow Rate

-The minimum flow rate of water required to activate a tankless water heater.
+The amount of water usage required to activate a tankless water heater.
 If the water flow is below the activation flow rate, the unit will not ignite and produce hot water.

 Temperature Rise

-The difference between the incoming cold water temperature and the desired hot water temperature.
+The difference between the temperature of incoming water versus outgoing heated water.
 The temperature rise is used to calculate the size of tankless water heater for sizing a tankless water heater.

 Venting